 If you have itchy eyes, you probably have allergies, not a cold.
 Not only that, but if your symptoms seem to get worse when you go outside, you might have allergies.

 Lastly, a cold lasts about a week, but allergies will stick around until your allergen is gone.
 In NC, allergy season feels like it lasts forever.
 Surprise!
 That's because we actually have several allergy seasons.
 As if one wasn't bad enough.

 Types of Pollen in North Carolina

 In North Carolina, we don’t just have one pollen season—we have three.
 There’s some overlap in these seasons.
 The different pollen seasons are determined by the types of plants producing pollen.

 Pollen from Trees

 Between March and June, trees are releasing their pollen into the air.
-This allergy season tends to peak in April.
-Some of the biggest tree pollen culprits in North Carolina include:
+In North Carolina, this allergy season tends to peak in April.
+Some of the biggest tree pollen culprits in Charlotte include: